Company-2024/dev-docs/source/tech_stacks/ai_ml.md

 Refer to the [DVC installation documentation](https://dvc.org/doc/install) for installation details.
-It is recommended that you install it as a system application rather than a Python package so that you can reuse the installation with ease.
+It is recommended that you install it as a system application rather than a Python package so that you can use the software across various projects as you would Git.
 However, installing as a Python package is also fine.

 ### MLflow